re00zq/Workout-tracker/README.md

 # Mapty-App
-An Educational project to map your workout
+An Educational project to map workouts applying OOP in JavaScript.